-Breastfeeding and Breast Milk – from Biochemistry to Impact, published by the Family Larsson-Rosenquist Foundation at Thieme in 2018, provides a scientifically robust overview of key topics written by leading experts from a wide range of disciplines, including medicine, sociology, political science, culture and economics.
+Breastfeeding and Breast Milk – from Biochemistry to Impact, published by the Family Larsson-Rosenquist Foundation at Thieme in 2018, is an evidence-based reference book that provides a scientifically robust overview of key topics written by leading experts from a wide range of disciplines, including medicine, sociology, political science, culture and economics.

 Featuring a wealth of evidence-based information for medical practitioners, LactaMap from the Family Larsson-Rosenquist Foundation and The University of Western Australia was developed to advance understanding of human lactation, ensure consistent care for breastfeeding mothers and their infants, and prevent dissemination of conflicting advice.